databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

     chrom.sizes
 ```

-In the raw folder there are example BED files used in this tutorial and in file_list.txt are names of files we will analyze.
+In the raw folder there are example BED files used in this tutorial and in file_list.txt are names of files you will analyze.
 Additionally there is a file with chromosome sizes, which you will use to preprocess the data.

 To build any kind of a universe you need bigWig files with genome coverage by the analyzed collection, which can be made it using [uniwig](https://github.com/databio/uniwig/).
 First we have to combine all the analyzed files into one BED file: